 1. Vienna State Opera

-– only one, but the most prestigious ball during the whole ball season is held here – the Opera Ball (Opernball): always on the last Thursday before Ash Wednesday (on 23rd February this year).
+– only one, but the most prestigious ball during the whole ball season is held here – the Opera Ball (Opernball): always on the last Thursday before Ash Wednesday.

 Almost 8,000 guests take part, among them artists, politicians, entrepreneurs and other prominent persons from Austria and also from abroad.
 Once, emperors were opening balls, today the guests wait until the president of Austria with his wife enters the imperial balcony.